tomarp/auditory_stimulation/exp_survey.md

      - 9: Almost Overwhelming
    - **Reference**: The NASA-TLX scale, focusing on overall cognitive load.

-2. **How would you rate your emotional valence during the experiment?**
+2. **How would you rate your emotional valence during this session?**
    - Scale:
      - 1: Very Unhappy
      - 2: Somewhat Unhappy